peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

- string will not begin with a byte-order mark (U + FEFF); RFC 7159 (the JSON specification) forbids placing a byte-order mark at the beginning of a JSON string.</li> <li>Byte strings are converted to Base64 URL without whitespace or padding by default.
-(A byte string will instead be converted to traditional base64 without whitespace or padding if it has tag 22, or base16 for tag 23.)</li> <li>Rational numbers will be converted to their exact form, if possible, otherwise to a high-precision approximation.
+ string will not begin with a byte-order mark (U + FEFF); RFC 7159 (the JSON specification) forbids placing a byte-order mark at the beginning of a JSON string.</li> <li>Byte strings are converted to Base64 URL by default.</li> <li>Rational numbers will be converted to their exact form, if possible, otherwise to a high-precision approximation.
 (The resulting approximation could overflow to infinity, in which case the rational number is converted to null.)</li> <li>Simple values other than true and false will be converted to null.
 (This doesn't include floating-point numbers.)</li> <li>Infinity and not-a-number will be converted to null.</li></ul>